Khloe Kardashian Said To Be ‘Nervous’ For Tristan Thompson Ahead Of NBA Finals Game 3, According To Report

 Tristan is set to head into Game 3 alongside his Cleveland Cavaliers teammates on Wednesday, June 6.
 The team is obviously hoping they can secure a win against the Golden State Warriors after losing the first two games.
 The game is set to take place in Cleveland hopefully bringing some much-needed luck and morale to the Cavaliers.

-It’s not completely clear if Khloe will be cheering on Thompson from the courtside seats or at home in her living as it was previously reported by Inquisitr,that Khloe was allegedly banned by Tristan from attending his basketball games.
-According to a June 6 report by Radar Online, with Tristan and Khloe’s relationship still being rocky already following Tristan’s cheating scandal in April, sources told the outlet that Tristan takes his career very seriously, and when he’s feeling stressed seeing Khloe at the games only adds to his uneasiness.
+It’s not completely clear if Khloe will be cheering on Thompson from the courtside seats or at home in her living room as it was previously reported by the Inquisitr that Khloe was allegedly banned by Tristan from attending his basketball games.
+According to a June 6 report by Radar Online, with Tristan and Khloe’s relationship still being rocky already following Tristan’s cheating scandal in April, sources told the outlet that Tristan takes his career very seriously, and when he’s feeling stressed, seeing Khloe at the games only adds to his uneasiness.
 In addition to Khloe’s presence supposedly stressing out Tristan, players from the other team allegedly love to trash talk Thompson and will often bring up Khloe’s name.
 “Tristan told Khloe not to come to his game tonight in Cleveland.
 He’s stressed out and seeing her at the game would only add to that.
 Whenever Khloe’s at his games, he can’t focus.
 [Other] players especially love talk trash to him on the court about her and he’s not needing all these distractions,” the source revealed.

 “They’re in this fragile stage where if someone says the wrong thing the other will blow up.
 He wants to work things out with Khloe.
 But he wants to focus on that when the [NBA season is] over.”

-Fans will get to see how Game 3 of the NBA Finals pan out and if Khloe will make an appearance on June 6 at 9 PM.
+Fans will get to see how Game 3 of the NBA Finals pans out and if Khloe will make an appearance on June 6 at 9 p.m.